Hero Background

 Frequently Asked Questions

-It means choosing upgrades that reduce water and energy use, improve indoor air quality, and use durable, responsible materials—so your home performs better for years.
+It means choosing upgrades that reduce water and energy use, improve indoor air quality, and use durable materials—so your home performs better for years.

 High-impact quick wins include efficient lighting, water-saving fixtures, better bathroom ventilation, sealing obvious gaps that cause drafts, and choosing durable low-maintenance finishes.